christyne/xmrto-api-docs/docs/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Fields are named using lower-case nouns separated by underscores.
 Values are given in their default format.
-For example, the field ``btc_amount`` gives the amount of an order in bitcoin rather than satoshis.
+For example, the field ``btc_amount`` gives the amount of an order in bitcoins rather than satoshis.
 Data types are not indicated in field names.